akanter/blog/content/blog/pony-impressions.md

   end
 ```

 It's interesting that while this type of checking can be done, reflection is not currently supported (though you can check whether `x is None`).
-I'm guessing this will change in a future release, but as of right now it's sitting in the [issue backlog][https://github.com/ponylang/ponyc/issues/87].
+I'm guessing this will change in a future release, but as of right now it's sitting in the [issue backlog][reflection-issue].
 - Everything in the language is an expression.
 The result of an `if` (and most control structures for that matter) block is the last expression within the block or `None` if it doesn't execute.
 The result of a `break` is `None` unless it is followed by an expression.
 You get the idea.

 #### Destructo-Read